Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Types of Stress in Dogs
+Stress Response in Dogs

 This article is, therefore, inspired by the book and its valuable information.
 What types of stress do dogs suffer from?
 Salposky claims that the most upsetting stress in animals comes from acute physical stressors.
 These are sudden outbursts of stress responses seen in zebras that spot a lion and run for their lives or lions that are starving and must gather as much energy as possible so they can catch something to eat in order to survive.

-Salposky adds a third type of stress, which he calls "psychological stressors" which we see in humankind.
+Salposky adds a third type of stress, which he calls "psychological stressors," which we see in humankind.
 It's the uncanny ability we humans have in getting stressed just by thinking about events.
 We can re-create the same physiological stress responses as seen in zebras fighting for their lives just by sitting around and thinking about worrisome future events such as getting ready for a date or thinking about how we are going to pay for a mortgage.
 Some people even worry far in advance about things such as fear of aging or death.
 Interestingly, as humans, we are the only animal species capable of suffering from this kind of stress!

-What Happens When Dogs are Stressed?
+What Happens When Dogs Are Stressed?

 What happens when dogs are stressed?
 You'll see the effects of the fight or flight response along with many other changes caused by the sympathetic nervous system which releases adrenaline.

 Sexual drive is tossed out of the window.

 When dogs are stressed, the secretion of sex hormones decreases since the need for reproducing isn't important when life is at stake.
 You see this often when female dogs become reluctant to mate when they are stressed from being taken to a male dog's home.
 This is why males are taken often to the female's home, but if they are stressed too, male dogs may have problems with erections and may produce less testosterone.